charlesweir/BrickPython/docs/programmingWithCoroutines.rst

 	if __name__ == "__main__":
 	    SimpleApp().mainloop()

+It uses the simplest scheduler - the CommandLineApplication.

 Line A creates a coroutine from the coroutine method doActivity() and adds it to the scheduler.
 A coroutine must have one or more `yield` calls, such as the one at line D, and the scheduler can then call it using 'next()'